kimruddock/pawelgrzybek.github.io/_drafts/2017-06-28-using-webpack-with-gulpjs.md

 });
 ```

-Task is ready.
-Lets tell webpack what to do now.
+That's the Gulp task ready.
+Let's tell Webpack what to do now.

 ```
 npm i -D babel-core babel-loader babel-preset-latest